Graduate Programs in Nursing

 MSN nurse educator

-Messiah College’s graduate program in nursing offers the degree option of a Master of Science in Nursing (MSN) with a nurse educator track.
-This degree program is designed for nursing graduates who hold a BSN and are seeking to earn an MSN degree that will help to prepare them for a career as a nurse educator.
+Messiah College’s MSN nurse educator degree program is designed for nursing graduates who hold a BSN and are seeking to earn an MSN degree that will help to prepare them for a career as a nurse educator.
 Our master’s in nursing program will help prepare you to take the National League for Nursing (NLN) Certified Nurse Educator examination after meeting the practice requirement for eligibility.
 Messiah’s MSN degree program additionally provides a strong foundation should you choose to pursue doctoral study.

 RN-MSN nurse educator